 The HMS Invincible class of aircraft carriers were designed to replace the early post-war aircraft carriers that were HMS Ark Royal and HMS Hermes.
 They have had a troubled life, with the government threatening to sell off two of the three carriers before they had even been commissioned.
 As the carriers were coming into service during the early eighties (HMS Invincible, the first of class, saw action in the Falklands) there were worries about whether Britain would be able to continue its role as a balanced Navy, rather than the ASW wing of NATO.

-The Invincible design was described as a through deck cruiser in a bid to disguise the fact from the government that it was actually an aircraft carrier, as the Labour government was withdrawing the nation's last big conventional carriers.
+Developed during the Cold War, part of the requirement of the Invincible Class vessels was to counter the threat of attack by Soviet submarines.
+As such they were also fitted with the Sea Dart surface-to-air missile system, which was removed during refits of the three ships during the 1990s. v The Invincible design was described as a through deck cruiser in a bid to disguise the fact from the government that it was actually an aircraft carrier, as the Labour government was withdrawing the nation's last big conventional carriers.
 The through deck cruisers were designed for that great British invention, the vertical take-off Harrier jump jets.

 The main machinery of the new HMS Invincible was different to conventional carriers.
 She had no main boilers or steam turbines but was driven by Rolls-Royce Olympus gas turbines, which were a variant of those used by beautiful Concorde supersonic airliners.